-Elliot advises and represents insurers in a broad range of insurance coverage and commercial litigation matters, including commercial general liability and personal injury.
-He assists clients in evaluating the legal and factual issues in first-party and third-party insurance coverage disputes, including interpretation of policy provisions, and defends clients in complex litigation arising in both federal and state courts.
+Elliot advises and represents clients in a broad range of insurance coverage and commercial litigation matters, including commercial general liability, property damage, personal injury, and environmental claims.
+He assists clients in evaluating the legal and factual issues in first-party and third-party insurance coverage disputes, including interpretation of policy provisions, and he also defends clients in complex litigation arising in both federal and state courts.

 Elliot earned his law degree, with honors, from Emory University School of Law and his bachelor’s degree and master’s degree from Beth Medrash Govoha.